Equivariant weight filtration for real algebraic varieties with action: Weight complex with action

-is isomorphic to ${}^G\!\mathcal{W} C_{*}(X \setminus Y)$. \end{enumerate} Such a functor ${}^G\!\mathcal{W} C_{*}$ is unique up to a unique isomorphism of $H \circ \mathcal{C}^G$. \end{theo}
+is isomorphic to ${}^G\!\mathcal{W} C_{*}(X \setminus Y)$. \end{enumerate} Such a functor ${}^G\!\mathcal{W} C_{*}$ is unique up to a unique isomorphism of $H o \, \mathcal{C}^G$. \end{theo}

-We denote by $H \circ \mathcal{C}^G$ the category $\mathcal{C}^G$ localised with respect to equivariant filtered quasi-isomorphisms, that we will sometimes call quasi-isomorphisms of $\mathcal{C}^G$, i.e. the equivariant filtered morphisms between filtered $G$-complexes that induce an equivariant isomorphism at the level $E^1$ of the induced spectral sequences. \\
+The filtration $F^{can}$ is the canonical filtration of bounded chain complexes (see \cite{Del2} and also \cite{MCP}) and $H o \, \mathcal{C}^G$ denotes the category $\mathcal{C}^G$ localised with respect to equivariant filtered quasi-isomorphisms, that we will sometimes call quasi-isomorphisms of $\mathcal{C}^G$, i.e. the equivariant filtered morphisms between filtered $G$-complexes that induce an equivariant isomorphism at the level $E^1$ of the induced spectral sequences. \\

-In order to show the unicity of the weight complex with action ${}^G\!\mathcal{W} C_{*}$, we used an equivariant version of the extension criterion \cite{GNA} Th\'eor\`eme 2.2.2 of Guill\'en and Navarro Aznar (that McCrory and Parusi\'nski used to show the unicity of their weight complex, cf \cite{MCP} Theorem 1.1), which justifies the restriction to the case of a finite group for which there exists an equivariant compactification, a Chow-Hironaka lemma and an equivariant resolution of singularities in the category $\mathbf{Sch}_c^G(\mathbb{R})$ (by \cite{DL} Appendix) :
+In order to show the uniqueness of the weight complex with action ${}^G\!\mathcal{W} C_{*}$, we used an equivariant version of the extension criterion \cite{GNA} Th\'eor\`eme 2.2.2 of Guill\'en and Navarro Aznar (that McCrory and Parusi\'nski used to show the uniqueness of their weight complex, see \cite{MCP} Theorem 1.1), which justifies the restriction to the case of a finite group, for which there exist an equivariant compactification, an equivariant Chow-Hironaka lemma and an equivariant resolution of singularities in the category $\mathbf{Sch}_c^G(\mathbb{R})$ (by \cite{DL} Appendix) :

-\begin{theo} {\rm(\cite{Pri-CA} Th\'eor\`eme 3.5.)} Let $\mathcal{C}$ be a category of cohomological descent and
+\begin{theo} {\rm(\cite{Pri-CA} Th\'eor\`eme 3.5)} Let $\mathcal{A}$ be a category of cohomological descent and

-be a contravariant $\Phi$-rectified functor verifying \begin{itemize} \item[(F1)] $F(\emptyset) = 0$, and the canonical morphism $F(X \sqcup Y) \rightarrow F(X) \times F(Y)$ is an isomorphism (in $H \circ \mathcal{C}$), \item[(F2)] if $X_{\bullet}$ is an elementary acyclic square of $\mathbf{V}^G(\mathbb{R})$, then $\mathbf{s}F(X_{\bullet})$ is acyclic. \end{itemize} Then, there exists an extension of $F$ to a contravariant $\Phi$-rectified functor
+be a contravariant $\Phi$-rectified functor verifying \begin{itemize} \item[(F1)] $F(\emptyset) = 0$, and the canonical morphism $F(X \sqcup Y) \rightarrow F(X) \times F(Y)$ is an isomorphism (in $H o \, \mathcal{A}$), \item[(F2)] if $X_{\bullet}$ is an elementary acyclic square of $\mathbf{V}^G(\mathbb{R})$, then $\mathbf{s}F(X_{\bullet})$ is acyclic. \end{itemize} Then, there exists an extension of $F$ to a contravariant $\Phi$-rectified functor

-such that : \begin{enumerate} \item if $X_{\bullet}$ is an acyclic square of $\mathbf{Sch}_c^G(\mathbb{R})$, then $\mathbf{s}F_c(X_{\bullet})$ is acyclic, \item if $Y$ is a closed subvariety of $X$ stable under the action of $G$ on $X$, we have a natural isomorphism (in $H \circ \mathcal{C}$)
+such that : \begin{enumerate} \item if $X_{\bullet}$ is an acyclic square of $\mathbf{Sch}_c^G(\mathbb{R})$, then $\mathbf{s}F_c(X_{\bullet})$ is acyclic, \item if $Y$ is a closed subvariety of $X$ stable under the action of $G$ on $X$, we have a natural isomorphism (in $H o \, \mathcal{A}$)

 \end{enumerate} Furthermore, this extension is unique up to a unique isomorphism. \end{theo}